 A couple of years ago, a good friend at work decided to fulfill a dream to join the military.
 She chose to face the rigors of boot camp and the chance of deployment to the Middle East than spend her life in a cubicle.

 Most thought she was a little insane.
-The smarter perception would be brave, smart, and unwilling to settle.
-She may have been the most sane out of everyone.
+The more accurate perception should be brave, smart, and unwilling to settle.
+Maybe the most sane out of everyone.

-The situation reminded me of the Morgan Freeman quote from one of my favorite movies, The Shawshank Redemption.
-You remember it, right?
+The situation reminded me of the Morgan Freeman quote from one of my favorite movies, The Shawshank Redemption, as follows:

 “I have to remind myself that some birds aren’t meant to be caged.
 Their feathers are just too bright.
 And when they fly away, the part of you that knows it was a sin to lock them up does rejoice.
 But, the place you live in is that much more grey.”